singh-priyanshu20/Chatbot_gemini/README.md

-#  Gemni - AI Chatbot
+#  Gemini - AI Chatbot

 A modular AI chatbot built using **Google Gemini API, LangChain, and Streamlit**.